 Many of the feelings your child has this year will have to do with school.
 During the first month or so, almost every child reacts to the stress of first grade.
-Irritability, crying, bed-wetting, thumb-sucking and nail-biting, or a change in eating habits can all be considered "tension relievers" or a way to let off steam.
-After the first month, if the problem persists, or if your child really doesn't want to leave for school in the morning, you should probably talk to your pediatrician.
+Irritability, crying, bed-wetting, thumb-sucking, nail-biting, or a change in eating habits can all be considered "tension relievers" or a way to let off steam.
+After the first month, if the problem persists, or if your child really doesn't want to leave for school in the morning, please contact our office.

 Although you may find it hard to believe, six-year-olds like to talk even more than five-year-olds.
 In show-and-tell, for example, they will tell all if given a chance.
 Your six-year-old loves to let you know exactly what's on her mind, and in fact, it's very important that she do just that.
 It's important, too, that a child learn to take turns talking, and to listen.

 - Can catch small balls

 - Begins to learn some specific sports skills like batting a ball